 A superintendent of schools may assign a certified teacher to teach a subject not covered by the teacher's license or certificate, for a period not to exceed five classroom hours per week, when no certified teacher is available.
-The regulations (http://www.highered.nysed.gov/tcert/part80-5.html) require that the district first seek a certified teacher, file an application, and receive approval of the Commissioner.
+The regulations require that the district first seek a certified teacher, file an application, and receive approval of the Commissioner.
 Requests for incidental teaching approvals are submitted directly to the local BOCES District Superintendent as an agent of the Commissioner.
 Incidental teaching in New York City is approved by the Chancellor of the New York City Department of Education.
 Special education programs and services may not be taught on an incidental basis.

-Interstate Reciprocity
+Interstate Applicants